Updated |

 Each team will have a machine of its own to use during the contest.
 During the contest, contestants are to use the network only to submit contest problems or questions and get responses from the contest officials.
 Connecting to any other computer on the LAN or Internet, either before or during the contest, with telnet, FTP, Web browser, email, or any other network application is grounds for expulsion from the contest.

-This year the Southern California Regional Contest will be using Fedora 28 as the host OS for the environment.
-We will be supplying Eclipse as an IDE along with the JetBrains IDEs (IntelliJ IDEA, CLion, PyCharm), but will include Geany, vim, emacs and other standard command line editors.
+This year the Southern California Regional Contest will be using Fedora 30 as the host OS for the environment.
+We will be supplying Eclipse as the primary IDE, but will include Geany, vim, emacs and other standard command line editors.

-The contest will be providing one USB flash drive per team that you will be able to copy your code to and take with you at the end of the contest.
+In past contests there have been numerous requests to be able to save and take home your source code.
+Well this year you can!
+The contest will be providing one USB per team that you will be able to copy your code to and take with you at the end of the contest.
 This will not include the practice session.
 Please do NOT remove the USB drive until the end of the contest.

 Lastly, the contest will use the web based judging environment called DOMJudge.
 Please download and read the Team Manual for information on how to use the DOMJudge interface.